 Awards data is only used to provide an additional level of qualifying information to the user.
 They showcase individual award nominations and wins in categories including deals/cases, practice area specialisms, and practice management such as diversity, governance, and innovation.

 Atomic awards data is categorized, and naming conventions standardized.
 This highlights which firms, lawyers, cases and deals are receiving the most recognition via nomination/win ratio.

 Awards data from the following sources are used in our research:

 Asian Legal Business, ALM, asialaw, Benchmark Litigation, China Business Law Journal, Chambers and Partners, China Law and Practice, India Business Law Journal, International Financial Law Review, Law.Asia, Legal 500, Managing IP

 Legal Media 360 refreshes the awards list annually in December.

 If you require any further information, please contact William.firstname.lastname@example.org

 Ranking table by jurisdiction

-- Overall Average Tier: The average tier in which the firm appears across all sources
+- Ave.
+Band: The average band in which the firm/lawyer appears across all available sources.

 Each ranking table is split into practice area headings.
 Depending on market consensus, each practice area may be divided into sub-practice areas.